-I fell while crossing the street in Aigues-Mortes, France on September 18.
+I fell while crossing the street in Aigues-Mortes, France.
 I broke my hip and shoulder on the right side.
-Since then, I’ve sampled how healthcare is delivered, French-style.
+Since then, I’ve sampled how healthcare is delivered, French style.
 (American in France: French Healthcare: Part 1)

 The accident eight years ago happened in my home in South Carolina.
 I had just separated from my husband of 40 years, so I was alone.
 As I had been warned not to do many times during my marriage, I was standing on top of the kitchen counter.
 I fell off.